bluejava/tarsy/README.md

 - Supports running some (or all) tests synchronously if required
 - Simple `equal` asserts.
 No `assert.that.variable(foo).is.less.than(25)` stuff to memorize
 - Makes no attempts to be "smart" or "tricky" and inspect your calls for information - you can use Tarsy with any code constructs you wish (such as `[].map(test)`, etc.
+- Works with both CJS/UMD modules and ES6 modules

 -----------------